We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - cancer medications

-Acne.org mentions some ingredients that can help to fade dark spots, such as:
+Acne.org lists some ingredients that can help to fade dark spots, including:

 - Azelaic acid: Doctors usually prescribe azelaic acid for people who have acne, but it can also slow down melanin production.
 It suits all skin tones, but it may take up to 6 months for an individual to notice improvements.